d-low/d-low.com_v3/README.md

   - [ ] Use minimal .htaccess to enable CORS etc.
   - [ ] Upgrade to React 15.5.0

-- [ ] Site header styles
-  - [ ] Mobile navigation
+- [ ] Mobile/tablet style issues;
-    - [ ] Fixed bottom menu with a show more option instead of a [hamburger](https://uxplanet.org/great-alternatives-to-hamburger-menus-d4c76d9414dd)
+  - [ ] Use fixed bottom site header with a show more option instead of a [hamburger](https://uxplanet.org/great-alternatives-to-hamburger-menus-d4c76d9414dd) in mobile view
+  - [ ] Text in site header should wrap in tablet view
+  - [ ] Post title should wrap and maybe truncate in mobile view

 - [ ] CSS
   - [ ] Use consistent heading styles